By Roko Nastic on October 19, 2010

 The World Wide Web Consortium (W3C), the authority on web programming standards, offers a tool for testing your website to determine whether it is compliant with current standards.
 If your website is validated, there’s a good chance it will display correctly on most browsers.
 Note: There are a number of websites that are not fully compliant, but still display correctly in most browsers.

-edit Web Browser Testing Tools
+Web Browser Testing Tools

 Even if you test your website against W3C standards, you should still use a browser testing tool so you can see for yourself how your site will appear in every web browser.